 Unlike casual thoughts, intentions written on paper become commitments.
+An intention is a short, present-tense statement of how you want to live or who you want to become, and writing it down is what turns a passing thought into a practice you can return to each day.
 They anchor your energy, sharpen your focus, and remind you daily of the direction you’ve chosen for your life.

 Intentions vs. Goals: Why the Difference Matters